XAIStudyGroup/announcement/index.md

 ### What is the format of this study group?
 For each session, one instructor will walk the audience through a working example of an explainable AI method (see the list here).
 The audience can code along or just watch how the instructor does it.

+## Privacy
+Recordings are kept for 30 days, and links are only available to group members.
+As a foresight, publications using teaching experience in our group are strictly prohibited.